 In the year ended March 31, 2004, Ms. Jennifer Griffith, a former employee, filed a lawsuit against the company and its former director, Mr. Phaneesh Murthy.
 The lawsuit was served on the company during the quarter ended December 31, 2003.
-The trial of the lawsuit is scheduled shortly.
-Based on its present knowledge of facts, management estimates that the lawsuit will not have a material impact on the results of operations or financial position of the company.
+This matter has recently been settled.
+Pursuant to the settlement agreement, all of Ms. Griffiths's claims against the company have been released and the lawsuit was dismissed in December 2004.